 There's no better time than now to go all-in on starting your personal training business.
 Whether you're just starting out or have wanted to become a fitness instructor for some time, fitness clients are more motivated than ever to find the business and trainer that can get them their desired results.
-If you want to be the person that eager clients choose, you first need to learn how to launch a successful PT business and the necessary steps to get started.
+If you want to be the person that eager clients choose, you first need to learn how to launch a successful personal training business and the necessary steps to get started.

-In this step by step guide, we have laid out everything you need to know about building your business and how to set yourself apart from the rest.
+In this step-by-step guide, we have laid out everything you need to know about building your business and how to set yourself apart from the rest.
 Don't wait any longer to start pursuing your dream of helping people achieve their fitness goals.
 Let's get started.

 Step 1: Get your personal training certification

 To become a personal trainer you must first pass the certified personal trainer exam and obtain your official certification.
 During the certification process, you will need to obtain several accreditations including First Aid, CPR and AED certifications and enrol in a personal training course with one of the certified agencies recognised by the National Commission for Certifying Agencies (NCCA) for the US and the European Register of Exercise Professionals (EREPs) if you live in Europe.
-Some of the most popular include FiTOUR, ASFA, NFPT, NASM, ACSM, and CIMSPA.
+Some of the most popular include FiTOUR, ASFA, NFPT, NASM, ACSM, and CIMSPA (UK).

-Once you have selected a certification program, you will participate in their required courses and prepare for the certified personal trainer exam which will be administered by the individual program.
+Once you have selected a personal trainer certification program, you will participate in their required courses and prepare for the certified personal trainer exam which will be administered by the individual program.
 Each program has its own requirements and fees, so be sure to do your homework to select the right program for you.
 When you have passed your exam you will receive an official certification letter and card and be qualified to apply for any fitness professional position or start your own fitness business.